snatch-xmpp/exomler/ROADMAP.md

 ROADMAP
 =======

+ 1. XML Namespaces
- * Add XML SAX parser
+ 2. SAX parser

- * Add not strict parsing as option
+ 3. Not strict parsing as option